AwalaApp/network-website/legal/terms.md

 We may collect Other Information in a variety of ways, including:

 - Through your browser or device: Certain information is collected by most browsers or automatically through your device, such as your computer type (Windows or Macintosh), screen resolution, operating system name and version, device manufacturer and model, language and Internet browser type and version.
-We may use this information to ensure that the Services functions properly.Note that this information is not collected by the Relaynet service itself, but may be collected through the websites Relaynet uses or where Relaynet is hosted, such as such as https://relaynet.network/ and https://community.relaynet.network/.
+We may use this information to ensure that the Services functions properly.Note that this information is not collected by the Awala service itself, but may be collected through the websites Awala uses or where Awala is hosted, such as such as https://relaynet.network/ and https://community.relaynet.network/.
 - IP Address: Your "IP Address" is a number that is automatically assigned to the device that you are using by your Internet Service Provider (ISP).
 An IP Address may be identified and logged automatically in our server log files whenever a User accesses the Services, along with the time of the visit and the page(s) that were visited.
 We use IP Addresses for purposes such as calculating usage levels of the Service, diagnosing server problems, and administering the Services.
 - When you contact us or provide us with information such as your email address, location, or your preferred means of communication, we collect that information solely for the purpose of responding to your communication and only when you voluntarily provide this information.